fpimenta/microPanzerkampfwagen/README.md

 | BACK    | LOW  | BACK | 1-255|
 | NEUTRAL | x    |  x   |   0  |

-The direction was given by the Android app and by turning off and on certain motors, we made the robot go the wanted direction
-Also, we defined 5 speed levels which could be changed within the app using a slider.
+The direction was given by the Android app and by turning off and on certain motors, the robot goes the wanted direction Also, there are 5 speed levels which could be changed within the app.

 ### Servo
 The Servo was used to control the tank gun direction.
-The input was used by a slider in the Android app which sended to the chipKit an integer between 0 and 180, which corresponded directly to the angle to turn the servo.
+The input was given by a slider in the Android app which sends the chipKit an integer between 0 and 180, which corresponded directly to the angle to turn the servo.
 The position was controlled by a PWM signal with 50Hz and a particular duty cicle.
-To generate it we used the [Servo](https://www.arduino.cc/en/Reference/Servo) library.
+To generate it I used the [Servo](https://www.arduino.cc/en/Reference/Servo) library.

 ### Tank Gun

-Of course, our Panzer wouldn't be complete if it wasn't capable of firing ammo.
-So we designed a cannon inspired in this [Lighter Cannon](https://www.youtube.com/watch?v=QGj8xMDRSQ0).
-The ignition was given by a [high voltage generator](https://pt.aliexpress.com/item/3-6V-High-Pressure-Generator-Module-Igniter-1-5A-Output-Voltage-20KV-20000KV-Boost-Step-up/32803789310.html) like this one controlled by a digital pin via a relay.
-The power supply for the generator was the same as for the car.
-The high peak current drain from the generator could make the tank stop, but this was not a problem as we were designing a tank and most 18650 batteries can deliver high peak currents (our batteries were salvaged from old computer batteries so we were not sure of cell's specs, but again, this was not a big deal for this project).
+Of course, the Panzer wouldn't be complete if it wasn't capable of firing ammo.
+While not currently able to, I plan to add a cannon similar to [this](https://www.youtube.com/watch?v=QGj8xMDRSQ0) one.
+The ignition will be given by a [high voltage generator](https://pt.aliexpress.com/item/3-6V-High-Pressure-Generator-Module-Igniter-1-5A-Output-Voltage-20KV-20000KV-Boost-Step-up/32803789310.html) like this one controlled by a digital pin via a relay.

 ### Bluetooth

-We decided to control the tank via an Android app, using bluetooth.
-This way, we added a bluetooth module (HC-06) to communicate with our phone.
-The communication between the chipKIT and the module was done using Serial communication, with a baud rate of 9600.
+To control the tank via an Android app, I used bluetooth, making use of a bluetooth module (HC-06) to communicate with our phone.
+The communication between the chipKIT and the HC-06 was done using Serial communication, with a baud rate of 9600.
 The code used was something like
 ```c++
 SoftwareSerial BTSerial(bt_rx, bt_tx); // RX 12, TX 13